dotnet/Open-XML-SDK/README.md

 The Latest Builds
 =================

-## Where to get the latest build NuGet package?
+## Where to get the NuGet packages of the latest builds?
 The NuGet package for the latest builds of the Open XML SDK is available as a custom feed on MyGet.
 You can trust this package source, since the custom feed is locked and only this project feeds into the source.

 ## WindowsBase or System.IO.Packaging